Add a custom dropdown provider for administration components

 by definition, so the method will come in handy later in your code.

-- casts a
+- Casts a

 To work with enumerations, this guide’s example uses EnumsNET NuGet package.
 The library allows you to access the enumeration attributes, like Description, which is handy, for example, to store UI labels for each dropdown option.